KhronosGroup/glTF/extensions/2.0/Khronos/KHR_audio/README.md

 }
 ```

-### Audio Sources
+### Audio Data

-Audio source objects define audio data to be used in audio emitters.
-Multiple audio emitters may use the same audio source.

-Audio sources can store their data in either a buffer view or reference an external file via uri.
+Audio data objects define where audio data is located.
+Data is either accessed via a bufferView or uri.

 When storing audio data in a buffer view, the `mimeType` field must be specified.
 Currently the only supported mime type is `audio/mpeg`.